 |Why customer experience matters?||Why customer experience is becoming the next currency?|

-When you are asking the above questions, keep in mind that organizations that know how to leverage its people, processes and technologies and who are open to exploring new paradigms of customer experience would be far ahead of the game.
-These organizations are not only obsessed about customer experience but create executable strategies that enhance the experience for the internal and external customers.
+When you are asking the above questions, keep in mind that organizations that know how to leverage its people, processes, and technologies and who are open to exploring new paradigms of customer experience would be far ahead of the game.
+These organizations are not only obsessed about customer experience but create executable strategies that enhance the experience for internal and external customers.

 In conclusion, customer experience is more than just external-facing activities.
 Customer experience is about trust; trust that you would have the most competent people for representing your organization; trust that your business processes are as efficient as they can be; trust that you would use technologies to enhance and not exploit the lives of customers; trust that you would provide the best products and services to your customers; trust that you would safeguard customer information with the utmost security and privacy; trust that you would be professional even when customers have decided to leave your organization for your competitors and trust that you would not monopolize customers’ choices even if yours is the only a handful of organizations who can serve these customers.